TreyE/whats_where/BUILDING_AND_RELEASING.md

 **TODO: Update to include CodeDeploy build commands**

 There are a variety of commands available to create release packages:
 1. `docker/docker_compile_release` - Cross-compile a stand-alone zip for Debian that you can deploy on your own Debian server.
 Contains the application and a file describing how to configure the environment, database, and the environment variables you care about.
-Use this when you don't want to deploy to a docker instance, but run it on your own CentOS7 server and host your own database.
+Use this when you don't want to deploy to a docker instance, but run it on your own Debian server and host your own database.
 2. `compile_release` - Build a release into the '_build' directory.  **This release will be targeted to the machine on which you did the building**.
 You should really only use this to see if you can run the server locally and for release debugging.